-BSP allows clients to process traumatic memories without having to “re-live” those memories and risk re-traumatization.
-It can also help uncover and strengthen positive emotions and beliefs that allow new insights to emerge, enabling past experiences to be viewed from a fresh perspective.
+BSP allows clients to process traumatic memories in a secure, supported environment.
+It can also uncover and strengthen positive emotions and beliefs that allow new insights to emerge.
+In this way, past experiences are seen with a fresh perspective.

-BSP works with “brainspots,” specific eye positions that are connected to the neurological area of the brain where memories are stored.
-During a BSP session, the therapist helps the client find a brainspot through exercises that experiment with his/her field of vision.
-They then engage with brainspots to neurobiologically locate, focus, process, and release traumatic experiences from the brain.
+BSP works with “brainspots”—specific eye positions connected to the area of the brain where memories are stored.
+During a BSP session, the therapist helps the client find brainspots through exercises that experiment with his/her field of vision.
+They then engage with brainspots to process and release traumatic experiences from the brain.

-Brainspotting is a powerful and effective treatment tool that has been used for many emotional and physical issues including PTSD and general trauma, depression, anxiety, relationship issues, self-esteem, sexual dysfunction, anger management, grief, ADHD, phobias, stress, addiction, sports performance, and creativity enhancement.
+Brainspotting is used for many issues, including PTSD and general trauma, depression, anxiety, relationship issues, self-esteem, sexual dysfunction, anger management, grief, ADHD, phobias, stress, addiction, sports performance, and creativity enhancement.

-You will spend some time in psychotherapy with your therapist before doing brainspotting work.
+You will spend some time in psychotherapy with your therapist before doing Brainspotting work.
 When you and your therapist agree that you are ready, you will identity “brainspots,” which you experience as specific points of focus.
-Your therapist will then help you process through the spot until it is cleared.
+Your therapist will help you process those spots and their related memories.